The Locavorian Challenge

 Our short term goal is to design, refine, and assemble a set of tools and processes for farmers and consumers for local coordination of food production and distribution.
 In the long term, our aim is to improve community food resilience by making sure that farmers are able to provide for demand at the community-level for locally produced, high quality, foods, from field crop food staples, livestock products, fresh produce, and value added goods.

-The first three objectives below are geared toward accomplishing our short term goal, and are to be conducted within a month.
+The first three objectives below are geared toward accomplishing our short term goal.
 The final objective is to serve as a bridge between meeting urgent community needs and setting up for longer term resiliency.
-This is currently a fairly aggressive timeline, but we are currently seeking community (farmers, developers, researchers) input on feasibility, urgency, and feature prioritization, to increase granularity of the objectives and adjust timing.
+We are seeking ongoing community (farmers, developers, researchers) input on feasibility, urgency, and feature prioritization, to increase granularity of the objectives and adjust timing.

 - Understanding roadblocks in the community food landscape.
 Farmer-focused qualitative study, consumer-focused food flow mapping, and an evaluation of the technology landscape.